alessandro-gentilini/knuth-interview-2006/README.md

-Jewish girl, whose father owned a department store in Cleveland and I was dating some nurses too, you know, there were lots of girls would hang out around the Case area, and, but I was mostly interested in this Betsy, and I was, I decided to, and we’d had double dates with Bill Davis and his girl Jill, and as I said, Betsy and Jill were roommates; Bill and I were roommates.
+Jewish girl, whose father owned a department store in Cleveland and I was dating some nurses too, you know, there were lots of girls would hang out around the Case area, and, but I was mostly interested in this Betsy, and I was, I decided to, and we'd had double dates with Bill Davis and his girl Jill, and as I said, Betsy and Jill were roommates; Bill and I were roommates.

 So I was wondering, you know,
-how I’d ever be able to make more of a hit with Betsy, and I decided I would have lunch with Jill, to ask her for advice.
-And so this was probably the, my sophomore year, the spring of my sophomore year, and, you know, she was such a good listener, and gave such good advice, that I started dating Jill instead, and well, I’m not sure Bill ever forgave me for that, but she didn’t really like him, she thought, she said, well, anyway.
+how I'd ever be able to make more of a hit with Betsy, and I decided I would have lunch with Jill, to ask her for advice.
+And so this was probably the, my sophomore year, the spring of my sophomore year, and, you know, she was such a good listener, and gave such good advice, that I started dating Jill instead, and well, I'm not sure Bill ever forgave me for that, but she didn't really like him, she thought, she said, well, anyway.

-Well, anyway, Jill is the one that I eventually got pinned to, and engaged to and married to, and we’ve been married now for 45 years.
+Well, anyway, Jill is the one that I eventually got pinned to, and engaged to and married to, and we've been married now for 45 years.
 And Jill and I started having dates in the library, where we would study together, and, you know, I found that I enjoyed kisses for the first time, when they came from her.
 In high school I